 - Fashion Product Sketches: A product sketch is a comprehensive, visual representation of your design.
-This digitized sketch should show how the design looks from various angles as well as close-up views of the product.
+This digitized sketch should show how the design looks from various angles and close-up views of the product.
 This assures that your manufacturers know exactly how you want the garment to look.

 - Bill of Materials: Commonly referred to as a BOM, a bill of materials is where you expand upon the materials, fabrics, threads, and trims used in the design of your garment.
 A BOM will include the description, product code, placement guide, quantity requirements, fiber content, and colorways for each fabric and trim used.
 You will also include details about the labels and packaging used for each product.

 Tech packs are tedious for a reason.
 They make sure your production team has no confusion about how to put together your design.
-Having clear-cut communication on how you want your garments to be constructed makes it easier to maintain quality control during the product development process.
+In addition, having clear-cut communication on how you want your garments to be constructed makes it easier to maintain quality control during the product development process.

 If you want high-quality products, you’ll need to source your raw materials from a reputable textile manufacturer that fits your budget and meets your fabric quantity needs.
 With that in mind, it’s not recommended to source your fabrics from retail stores because the cost can add up quickly.
 Instead, register your fashion company as an official business entity so you can start buying your fabrics wholesale.
 Once you have a license to buy wholesale, you can receive discounted prices for buying in bulk.